cloud-practice/xen2osp/README.md

 # xen2osp (via ansible)

-This is a simple ansible playbook that will take a running instance on XenServer 6.5 and migrate it over to OpenStack's image store, glance.
+This is a simple ansible playbook that will take a running instance on XenServer 6.5 and migrate it over to OpenStacke.

 Most of the heavy lifting is done by [virt-v2v](http://libguestfs.org/virt-v2v.1.html).
 While it supports exporting from Xen, it doesn't seem to like to talk to XenServer 6.5.
 The playbooks build [xva-img](https://github.com/eriklax/xva-img) as an intermediate conversion step.
 There is an [RFE](https://bugzilla.redhat.com/show_bug.cgi?id=1253593) for virt-v2v to get proper support for Citrix Xen, but for now we lean on xva-img.